yyokii/FlickrImageDownloader/README.md

 ## License

-XcodeGen is licensed under the MIT license.
+FlickrImageDownloader is licensed under the MIT license.
 See [LICENSE](https://github.com/yyokii/FlickrImageDownloader/blob/main/LICENSE) for more info.